12819 Lake Shore Boulevard "Montrath"

 Henry and Lizzie Parsons acquired the property from J. Turing and Annie Brooks on November 13, 1891

 James and Emma Dempsey acquired the property on September 23, 1902.
-They had acquired additional parcels on the south side of Lake Shore Boulevard from Joseph and Maria Parks on May 28, 1901.
+They had purchased additional parcels on the south side of Lake Shore Boulevard from Joseph and Maria Parks on May 28, 1901.
 The Dempseys spent summers in a farmhouse before building the 4,100 square-foot “Montrath,” a 1.8-acre lakefront home named for Dempsey’s ancestral village in Ireland.
-The home had five bedrooms and three bathrooms.
+The house had five bedrooms and three bathrooms.

 John B. Dempsey and Ernest Dempsey received the property from Union Trust, trustee for the estate of James Dempsey on June 13, 1921.
 Earnest and John subdivided their father’s eight-acre lakefront property allowing each brother to establish a home.
 Horses were kept in a barn on the south side of Lake Shore Boulevard in the summer and then to Kirtland Club in the winter.
 That stopped during the Depression.

-Andrew Squire and Hope Dempsey acquired the home from the trust on May 24, 1972.
+Andrew and Hope Dempsey acquired the home from the trust on May 24, 1972.